-- Their negligence led to the victim’s death
+- Their negligence led or contributed directly to the victim’s death.

 The insurance company will look for ways to deny or undermine your wrongful death claim, so you must gather evidence to support your wrongful death case.
 Insurance companies care about their bottom line and do what they can to pay as little as possible.
 To get the damages you and your family deserve, you will need to assemble a solid case.

-This is hard enough for any injury victim, but it’s especially difficult when you’re mourning a loved one in the process.
+This is hard enough for any injury victim, but it is especially difficult when you are mourning the loss of a loved one.
 A wrongful death lawyer can handle the litigation process so you can focus on healing from your trauma.

 Is Another Driver Always at Fault in a Car Accident Death?

-When someone dies in a car accident, it’s often caused by another driver, but not always.
+When someone dies in a car accident, it is often caused by another driver, but not always.

 For a free legal consultation, call 404-400-4000

 Damages You Can Claim After a Loved One Dies in a Car Accident